hexchat/documentation/building.rst

 Also most package-managers can get the dependencies for you:

 - yum: yum-builddep hexchat
+- apt: apt-get build-dep hexchat && apt-get install build-essential gnome-common
-- apt: apt-get build-dep xchat && apt-get install libnotify-dev libproxy-dev libpci-dev libcanberra-dev build-essential gnome-common
+- apt (Older Ubuntu): apt-get build-dep xchat && apt-get install libnotify-dev libproxy-dev libpci-dev libcanberra-dev build-essential gnome-common

 HexChat has its source code hosted using `Git <http://git-scm.com/>`_, so you have to install Git as well.
 When it's ready, you can start the actual compilation, which is